vgallet/workshop-kafka-streams/README.md

 ### Bank Transfer

-A bank transfer is an operation when an user, a credit send an amount of money to another user, a debtor.
+A bank transfer is an operation when a user sent an amount of money to another user.
 This operation take place in a location at a date.

 A bank transfer is represented with Apache Avro schema: [banktransfer.avsc](java-producer/src/main/avro/banktransfer.avsc).